 Idea¶

 Secure Data Sharing (SDS) enables you to create and manage fine-grained access rights.
-It is based on industry standard paradigm Policy Based Access Control (PBAC), which is an advanced framework to centrally manage permissions on business resources.
-SDS complements the already existing access management capabilities based on Role Based Access Control (RBAC) framework.
-For Virtual private cloud subscribers SDS complements the already existing access management capabilities based on Attribute Based Access Control (ABAC) framework.
+It is based on industry standard paradigm PBAC, which is an advanced framework to centrally manage permissions on business resources.
+SDS complements the already existing access management capabilities based on RBAC framework.
+For Virtual private cloud subscribers, SDS complements the already existing access management capabilities based on ABAC framework.
 SDS encompasses several services to solve the fine-grained access needs of enterprises.
-One of the key backend services is Resource Access Management (RAM), which provides an interface to configure and manage policies for several business objects.
+One of the key backend services is RAM, which provides an interface to configure and manage policies for several business objects.

 Access¶

-During the first stage of general availability, by default, Secure Data Sharing Policies are not activated in your environment.
-To gain access, please contact our support team.
+During the first stage of general availability, by default, SDS policies are not activated in your environment.
+To get access, contact our support team.

 User Permissions

-Be aware that through enablement of Secure Data Sharing Policies on your environment, all [Standard Users] and [Subtenant Users] lose access to all SDS protected resources.
-You will have to create policies to grant access again.
+Be aware that through enablement of SDS policies on your environment, all Standard Users and Subtenant Users lose access to all SDS protected resources.
+You need to create policies to grant access again.

-For accessing the [Policy Editor] in the [Settings] application, you need to have the respective roles listed in Resource Access Management roles and scopes.
+For accessing "Policy" in the "Settings" application, you need to have the respective roles listed in Resource Access Management roles and scopes.
 By default, these are enabled for users with the role Tenant-Administrator.

 Basics¶